coveo/plasma/packages/website/docs/RadioSelectConnected.md

 -   The most commonly selected option when you want to help expedite the task.
     If preselecting a default option increases the risk of irreversible changes or security issues, always use the least risky option as the default.

-When the user needs to be able to easily revert to the default option, for instance when testing configurations, add “(recommended)” or “(default)” to the appropriate option label.
+When the user must easily revert to the default option, for instance when testing configurations, add “(recommended)” or “(default)” to the appropriate option label.

-If it's optional to make a choice, add a neutral option (e.g., "None") so the user can explicitly choose to not select any option.
+If the choice is optional, add a neutral option (e.g., "None") so the user can explicitly choose to not select any option.

 # Related Components

 If your use case doesn't match the guidelines above, consider using one of the following components instead:

--   [Single select](#/form/SingleSelect) if there are more than seven options.
+-   [Single select](https://plasma.coveo.com/form/SingleSelect) - When there are more than seven options.
--   [Toggle](#/form/FlatSelect) if the options are binary (e.g., on/off).
+-   [Toggle](https://plasma.coveo.com/form/FlatSelect) - When the options are binary (e.g., on/off).
--   [Checkbox](#/form/Checkbox) if user can chose any number of options (from none to all of them).
+-   [Checkbox](https://plasma.coveo.com/form/Checkbox) - When the user can chose any number of options (from none to all of them).